manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 In the previous lower bound, we used messages delays due to partial synchrony to create the indistinguishability arguments.
 In this lower bound, we are crucially going to rely on the ability of an adversary to *simulate* different worlds and present different views of the worlds to different parties.

+We prove this result by contradiction.
 Suppose there is a protocol that can achieve Byzantine agreement with three parties.
 We will define worlds 1, 2, and 3:

 **World 1:**
 <p align="center">
   <img src="/uploads/FLM-world1.png" width="256" title="FLM world 1">
 </p>

 In World 1, parties $A$ and $B$ start with input 1.
 Corrupt party $C$ simulates the worlds of four players, $C, A', B', C'$ connected in a peculiar fashion as shown in the figure. $C$ starts with input 1 whereas, $A', B'$ and $C'$ start with input 0.
-Thus, $A$ interacts with an instance of $C$ that starts with input 1 and $B$ interacts with an instance of $C$, i.e., $C'$ with input 0.
+Thus, $A$ interacts with an instance of $C$ that starts with input 1 and $B$ interacts with an instance of $C$ (i.e., $C'$) that starts with input 0.
 Intuitively, by sending messages to $B$ based on what it receives from $A'$, $C$ is framing $A$ as if $A$ started with input 0.
 Similarly, $C'$ is framing $B$ by sending messages received from $B'$.
-The connections in the peculiar order ensures that the simulated parties can send appropriate messages.
+The connections in the peculiar order ensures that the simulated parties can send appropriate messages to $A$ and $B$.

 Now, since validity property holds despite what the corrupt party $C$ does, $A$ and $B$ commit to 1.